sparetype/business-documents/Contract/main_contract.md

 Since there is a wide range of projects we could work on throughout the year, a separate Scope of Work document is supplementary to this contract and shall be referenced and referred to when agreeing and defining the project’s scope.

 #### Changes to Scope of Work
 There are times when the Scope of Work may need to change.
 If needed, we will handle these situations with face-to-face communication.
-Any major deviations in Scope of Work may require renegotiation of the duration of this contract, additional compensation, or the termination of this contract.
+Any major changes in Scope of Work may require renegotiation of the duration of this contract, additional compensation, or the termination of this contract.

 ## Timeframe
 This contract goes into effect on the date signed and remains in effect for 365 days.
 At any point while under this contract, You or I can request to renew or renegotiate a new contract or new Scope of Work to amend or replace this contract.